 The conference itself will be business casual (pants and a top are fine), but you should bring one nicer outfit (a suit if you have one, or a jacket with slacks or skirt with button down shirt, etc.) if you plan on participaring in the Congressional Visit Day.

 Is the Hilton in Crystal City wheelchair accessible?

-YYes, the Double Tree is wheelchair accessible.
+Yes, the Hilton is accessible.
 However, for those with special needs, please email us at firstname.lastname@example.org and let us know what sort of accommodations you need so that we can notify the facilities department in advance and can provide you all the information you may need before your arrival.